juju/docs/src/en/tut-lxd.md

 This may take a few minutes as LXD must download an image to use for the new LXD container.
 A cache will be used for subsequent containers.

-The container will also run Bionic, which is now the default for any Juju controller.
+The container will also run Bionic, the current default for any Juju controller.

 Once the process has completed you can check that the controller has been